SoK: Preconfirmations: The Preconfirmation Pipeline

 \subsubsection{Fulfillment Tradeoffs: Proposer vs Gateway}

-Proposers are perfectly placed to provide preconfs, given their ability to include preconfs in their own blocks.
-Gateways on the other hand require additional machinery to ensure that a proposer proposes a block which includes all preconfs provided by the gateway.
-The relationship between the proposer and gateway is crucial to the mechanism that must be used to fulfill gateway preconfs.
+Proposers are well placed to provide preconfs, since they can include them directly in their own blocks—unlike gateways.
+For gateway preconfs, the proposer–gateway relationship is key: if the gateway trusts the proposer, straightforward message-passing algorithm suffices; otherwise, cryptoeconomic guarantees are needed to ensure all gateway-issued preconfs are included, especially if the gateway is liable to be punished for failures.

-If the gateway trusts the proposer, a straightforward message-passing algorithm suffices to fulfill preconfs from gateway to proposer to the blockchain ledger.
-Depending on whether or not the gateway is also tasked with sourcing the block for the proposer will dictate the time at which the preconfs must be sent back to the proposer, or whether the proposer even needs to observe the preconfs.
-In the case where the gateway also sources the proposer's block, for example, if the gateway also runs MEV-Boost, the proposer can simply sign the block header and have the gateway propagate the final block to the P2P network, as in MEV-Boost.

-If a gateway does not trust a proposer, the gateway would require cryptoeconomic guarantees that the proposer will propose a block that includes all preconfs provided by the gateway.
-Cryptoeconomic guarantees from the proposer are especially important when the gateway is liable to be punished in the case where preconfs are not fulfilled.
 Such a guarantee could include shared punishment when preconfs are not fulfilled, or the existence of a mutually trusted overseer to arbitrate faults \cite{W:PreconfirmationFairExchange,W:FaultAttribution}.

-In \cite{gateway_trust_liveness}, it is proposed to penalise entities based on the specific reason a preconf was not fulfilled.
-If no block was published for the relevant slot, the proposer is penalized.
-Conversely, if a block was proposed but the preconf was still not fulfilled, the gateway is held responsible and penalized.
+Depending on whether or not the gateway is also tasked with sourcing the block for the proposer will dictate when or if the preconfs must be sent back to the proposer.
+In the case where the gateway also sources the proposer's block, for example, if the gateway also runs Constraints API~\cite{W:ConstraintsAPISpecification} or Commit-Boost \cite{CommitBoostRepo}, the proposer can simply sign the block header and have the gateway propagate the final block to the P2P network, as in MEV-Boost.